vaniliova/Portfolio/README.md

 This is my simple portfolio inspired by 'i like art' page.

-I used HTML, CSS, jQuery, ScrollReveal to make it look nice :)
+I used HTML, CSS (flexbox), jQuery, ScrollReveal to make it look nice :)

 Have a look: <a href="https://vaniliova.github.io/Portfolio/">Portfolio</a>